Sila Nodigalil: Soundtrack

-Release
+Release and reception

 The film was released on 24 November 2023 in theatres.

-Reception

-A critic from Zoomtventertainment.com rated three out of five and stated that "Vinay Bharadwaj's direction, coupled with stellar performances, captivating cinematography, and a resonating musical score, collaboratively weaves a tale that keeps the audience on the edge of their seats, making Sila Nodigalil a standout cinematic experience."
-A critic from Maalai Malar noted that "Geeta, who plays Richard's wife, gives a different performance."
+A critic from Zoom rated three out of five and stated that "Vinay Bharadwaj's direction, coupled with stellar performances, captivating cinematography, and a resonating musical score, collaboratively weaves a tale that keeps the audience on the edge of their seats, making Sila Nodigalil a standout cinematic experience."
+A critic from Maalai Malar criticised the screenplay, but praised the cinematography and editing.